 About The Circuit Clerk:

-Holly was born on October 18, 1982 in Vandalia, Illinois.
-She graduated from Nokomis High School in 2001.
-Holly earned her Bachelors degree from Blackburn College in 2005 and earned her Master's degree from the University of Cincinnati in December 2009.
+Holly Lemons earned her Bachelors degree from Blackburn College in 2005 and her Masters degree from the University of Cincinnati in December 2009.

 The office of Circuit Court Clerk is located on the first floor of the Courts Complex, just north of the Historic Courthouse.